offbynull/learn/Bioinformatics/input/input.md

  * all overlap regions are of the same length,
  * and each read_SEQ in the list overlaps with the next read_SEQ in the list

 ... , stitch them together.
-For example, in the read_SEQ list `[GAAA, AAAT, AATC]` each read_SEQ overlaps the subsequent read_SEQ by an offset of 1: `GAAATC`.
+For example, in the read_SEQ list [GAAA, AAAT, AATC] each read_SEQ overlaps the subsequent read_SEQ by an offset of 1: GAAATC.

 |          | 0 | 1 | 2 | 3 | 4 | 5 |
 |----------|---|---|---|---|---|---|